tolomea/django-auto-prefetch/README.md

 This change results in the first snippet having the same database behavior as the second while reducing or eliminating all of the noted usability issues.

 Some important points:
-- Many2Many and One2One fields are not changed at all.
+- ManyToMany fields are not changed at all.
-- Because these are foreign key fields the generated queries can't have more result rows than the original query and may have less.
+- Because these are foreign key and one2one fields the generated queries can't have more result rows than the original query and may have less.
 This eliminates any concern about a multiplicative query size explosion.
 - This feature will never result in more database queries as a prefetch will only be issued where the ORM was already going to fetch a related object.
 - Because it is triggered by fetching missing related objects it will not at all change the DB behavior of code which is fully covered by prefetch_related and/or select_related calls.
 - This will inherently chain across relations like choice.question.author, the conditions above still hold under such chaining.